 - 1.1.
 This report has been prepared by Second Sight, which is the trading name of Second Sight Support Services Limited, the company appointed to conduct an independent investigation into a number of matters raised by Subpostmasters, or former Subpostmasters. - 1.2.
-Part One of the Mediation Briefing Report ('Part One'), issued on 22 May 2014, describes some aspects of Post Office branch operating procedures and related functions of the Horizon system. - 1.3.
+Part One of our Briefing Report ('Part One'), issued on 25 July 2014, describes some aspects of Post Office branch operating procedures and related functions of the Horizon system. - 1.3.
 The purpose of this report is to expand on the main common 'Thematic Issues' that have been raised by many Subpostmasters in their applications to the Mediation scheme.
 This has been done in the interests of efficiency and in order to avoid duplication of facts and conclusions across many cases. - 1.4.
-The report structure follows a modular approach, with each Thematic Issue forming a separate section within the report, that will be added to as the document evolves.
+The report structure follows a modular approach, with each Thematic Issue forming a separate section within the report.
+This may be added to or modified as new findings emerge.